shalahu/v2rayDocker/README.md

 ---

-# v2rayDocker = v2ray/xray + caddy2 + ws + tls + qrcode
+# v2rayDocker = v2ray + ws + tls + caddy2 + qrcode / xray + tcp + xtls + caddy2 + qrcode

 ## Features

 * Use Shared Memory high performance process forwarding (comparing to port forwarding)
-* Supporting both v2ray and xray, takes xray as core_type by default
+* Supporting both v2ray (ws + tls) and xray (tcp + xtls), takes xray as core_type by default
 * Auto generate user_id, ws_path and user_alertId，which also can be customized
-* Auto generate CA by caddy2
+* Auto generate CA by caddy2 when working with v2ray
-* Auto generate vmess link and qrcode for v2rayNG on Android
+* Auto generate vmess link and QR code for v2rayNG on Android
-* Auto generate vmess link and qrcode for shadowrocket on iOS
+* Auto generate vmess link and QR code for shadowrocket on iOS
 * Block access from nonessential files

 ## Module Verions